clojure-doc/clojure-doc.github.io/content/md/articles/language/core_overview.md

 functions that can be retrieved with `doc`.
 This feature should be used almost universally.

-Without `defn`, a var would be directly bound to a function definition and explicit metadata about the doc string and argslits would be added manually.
+Without `defn`, a var could be directly bound to a function definition and explicit metadata about the doc string and argslist could be added
+manually:

 ``` clojure
 (def func (fn [x] x))